alecramsay/pg/docs/_pages/background.markdown

-The **notable maps** in [Dave\'s Redistricting](https://davesredistricting.org/) (DRA) are the **maps** that individually maximize five quantifiable policy dimensions: proportionality, competitiveness, opportunity for minority representation, compactness, and county\--district splitting.
+The **notable maps** in [Dave\'s Redistricting](https://davesredistricting.org/) (DRA) are the **maps** that individually maximize five quantifiable policy dimensions: proportionality, competitiveness, opportunity for minority representation, compactness, and county-district splitting.
 For the 2020 congressional redistricting cycle, these maps demonstrated that there were tradeoffs between these objectives.
 For example, compact **districts** aren't always fair, and vice versa.[^1]